Crunch-io/scrunch/docs/order.md

 A `ValueError` exception is raised if any of the above rules is not observed.

-Nested calls to the `set` method are possible.
-For example, the following
+Naturally, calls to the `set` method can happen with nested access to sub-groups.
+For instance:
-code:

 ```python
 ds.order['Account'].set(